 I am captivated by the ancient semi-natural landscapes typical of my native west Cornwall where a blurred line exists between nature and human activity; the field boundaries of West Penwith are some of the world’s oldest artefacts still in use.
 My father, John Carlyon, was a sculptor who worked in Cornish serpentine, a rock unique to the Lizard peninsula and these innate connections with the landscape continue to inform my work.

-I have lived on the Fen Edge near Cambridge for the last twenty years and the focus of my work is the meeting point of land, horizon and sky, their flatness altering the perception of distance.
+I have lived on the Fen Edge near Cambridge for the last twenty five years and the focus of my work is the meeting point of land, horizon and sky, their flatness altering the perception of distance.
 My prints have gradually evolved from monochromatic studies by introducing colour to reflect the Fens’ ever-changing mood and light.

 I was awarded an MA in Fine Art Printmaking at Cambridge School of Art in 2009, and have previously studied at the Royal College of Art, Winchester School of Art and Falmouth School of Art.